 Research limitations/implications - This study implies to the literature by providing empirical findings on how different types of political connections, particularly affiliation through board members with the specifically industry-specialized person and military, influence CSR commitments.
 Also, the authors show an exchange relationship between government and affiliated firms as the primary external motivation for performing CSR in Indonesia.
-When investors, creditors and policymakers comprehend the political incentives behind CSR performance, it can enable them to create better business valuations and effective CSR strategies in developing countries.
-However, this study is subject to several limitations.
+When investors, creditors and policymakers comprehend the political incentives behind CSR performance, it can enable them to create better business valuations.
 First, the authors do not examine the effect of a different regime with different types of power.
 Second, the qualitative aspect of the association between political affiliation and CSR is not explored yet.